rohit7681/InstaBackendLogic/README.md

 Update Email<br>
 Update Name<br>
 Update Password<br>
-For Password it will send you one Otp You have give correct input of your Otp Otherwise it will Denied to Update yor Password<br>
+For Password it will send you one Otp You have to give correct input of your Otp Otherwise it will Denied to Update yor Password<br>
 it will provides LogOut Feature Also